The Great Commission: Suggestion or command?

 Clearly, First Century Christians thought Christ envisioned evangelism going on everywhere at the same time.
 Apparently, they saw the list of places in Acts 1:8 not as a map to be meticulously followed but simply as another way of saying "make disciples of all nations" (Matthew 28:19-20) and "preach the good news to all creation" (Mark 16:15).

-Could it be that the idea that world evangelism is to be linear ("I have to first take care of my 'Jerusalem'") is mainly a way of postponing any responsibility for evangelizing the rest of the world?
+Could it be that saying world evangelism is to be linear ("I have to first take care of my 'Jerusalem'") is a way of postponing any responsibility for evangelizing the rest of the world?

 "[Acts 1:8] is both a charge and a promise, a nudge, and an assurance.
 Filled with the power of the Holy Spirit, Jesus' followers from all over will take the good news everywhere to everyone." -- Shane Bennett